-Knowledge of risk assessment, relapse prevention and program evaluation techniques, and actuarial risk assessment tools, as well as CSC assessment and risk management principles, in order to make accurate offender assessments and provide recommendations, including Intake Assessments for referral to the appropriate programs.
+Knowledge of risk assessment, relapse prevention and program evaluation techniques, and of the CSC assessment and risk management principles, in order to make accurate offender assessments and provide recommendations, including Intake Assessments for referral to the appropriate programs.

-Knowledge of other federal agencies involved in providing training courses, providing programs and services to adult offenders, in order to participate in conferences and workshops, and stay abreast of developments and research findings that contribute to the improvement of correctional programs.
+Knowledge of other federal agencies involved in providing training courses, programs and services to adult offenders, in order to participate in conferences and workshops, and stay abreast of developments and research findings that contribute to the improvement of Indigenous correctional programs.